cocode/TrekBASIC/README.md

 ## TODO on interpreter

+1. It could be fun to write Wasm Basic.
+(See wasm.txt)
+    1. Write interpreter that generates "B-code."
+    1. Options to execute in browser
+        1. Generate wasm from b-code (this is best)
+        1. Or could write  b-code interpreter.
+        1. Or could find someone else's basic written in a languages that compiles to wasm.
 1. In progress: Writing a smarter player strategy, so I can code cover the "win" part of the code.
 The random player always loses.
 1. What uses star dates?
 Am I wasting life by setting the shields all the time?
-2. Performance testing with cProfile and gprof2dot.py.
+1. Performance testing with cProfile and gprof2dot.py.
 I don't have": dot installed, I just found an online version, and used that. python -m cProfile  -s tottime trek_bot.py python venv/lib/python3.9/site-packages/gprof2dot.py -f pstats test.pstats
-3. Having trace_file as a parameter to the onstructor, but not using it until run_program makes no sense.
+1. Having trace_file as a parameter to the constructor, but not using it until run_program makes no sense.
-1. remove REM from cde coverage, many of the are unreachable check k9 at end, to see if trek bot won
+1. remove REM from code coverage, many of the are unreachable
+1. check k9(count of klingons alive)  at end, to see if trek bot won
 1. Need to support "ELSE" for superstartrek3.bas
 1. It should be possible to save code coverage data across multiple runs, so I can get to 100% coverage.
-1.1.
-Should have better formatting to tell what lines I still need to execute.
+    1. Should have better formatting to tell what lines I still need to execute.
 1. Can I re-raise exceptions differently, so I don't lose stack information for the original exception?
 1. Add support for automatically understanding new two-character operators.
     FIX lexer.
 1. Fully support N-dimensional arrays.
 Two-dimensional is are working, but might want cleanup.
-2. Support dialects.
+1. Support dialects.
 At least for the four star trek programs I have. (basic_dialects.py) Cool thought: Auto-detect dialects?
-3. Starting to parse some statements (like FOR) at load time.
+1. Starting to parse some statements (like FOR) at load time.
 Should lex any expressions at load time.
-   Should we precompute expressions to ASTs on load? - Yes, but not done yet.
+1. Should we precompute expressions to ASTs on load? - Yes, but not done yet.
-3. Boolean expressions?
+1. Boolean expressions?
 Seem to be working.
-4. built in functions: EXP LOG LOG10.
+1. built in functions: EXP LOG LOG10.
-7. Write smaller test programs.
+1. Write smaller test programs.
+1. Split tests
+    1. tests of basic (integration)
-11. Split tests, tests of basic, vs. tests of internal functions.
+    1. tests of internal functions.
-9. Write "renum" utility.
-Split all multiline statements, and renumber at increments of 10 Then reformat the startrek source.
+1. Write "renum" utility.
+Split all multiline statements, and renumber at increments of 10
+    1. Then reformat the startrek source.
+    1. Run a trace of star strek, befre and after for verificaion.
-12. Rename OP classes in basic_operators.py to not be all upppercase.
+1. (done?)
+Rename OP classes in basic_operators.py to not be all upppercase.
 1. Fix functions to store their extra into in the symbol table, not in the "op" parameter.
     1. store data in symbol table
     2. Use it